top of page

 • Deep neck flexors (longus capitis, longus colli)

-The multifidus, rotatores and suboccipital muscles sit on the back of the spine whilst the deep neck flexors sit in front of the spine.
-The key to know here is that our deep neck flexors sit right on the cervical spine, behind the trachea and oesophagus.
+The multifidus, rotatores and suboccipital muscles sit on the back of the neck whilst the deep neck flexors sit in front of the neck.
+An important bit of information to know here is that our deep neck flexors sit right on the cervical spine, behind the trachea and oesophagus.
 This knowledge is important to know for later on.
-Together these muscles supply local support as we move our neck through range of motion from flexion to extension.
+Together these muscles provide local spinal support as we move our neck through it's range of motion from flexion to extension.

 Cervical kinematics in a backbend

 So now we understand anatomy, we want to take a look at where can things can go wrong in a backbend.
-Because our first joint of our neck has a great deal of extension, it’s common from back benders to try to lead into a backbend with this movement first.
-But initiating a backbend like this is less than ideal!
+Because our first joint of our neck has a great deal of extension, it’s common from backbenders to try to lead into a backbend with this movement first.

-Leading with the upper cervical spine can lead to hinging and compression of the atlanto-occipital joint which may cause localised joint pain, visual disturbances, dizziness, nausea and you guessed it - headaches!
-This occurs from compression of our nerves that exit underneath the skull via a process of convergence of pain signals onto the nerves that supply the skin of our skull.
+Leading with the upper cervical spine in some can lead to hinging and compression of the atlanto-occipital joint.
+This is turn may cause localised joint pain, visual disturbances, dizziness, nausea and you guessed it - headaches!
+Cervical referred headaches can occur from compression of our nerves that exit directly underneath the skull.
+When the nerves are compressed or irritated, there is a convergence of pain signals onto the nerves that supply the skin of our skull, creating pain at a distant site.
+This is how we can experience pain at the front of our head/face that comes from our neck (see headache convergence patterns graphic below).

 Headache Convergence Pattern

-Furthermore, placing the neck into upper cervical extension first reduces active contraction of our deep neck stabiliser muscles, which means they won’t be able to perform their job correctly.
-And what we know well enough now is if our body can’t access our stabiliser muscles to support the joints it will create a fake sense of support with our mover muscles!
+Placing the neck into upper cervical extension first or completely relaxing into end of range exercise extension when backbending places our neck muscles on stretch and can reduce active contraction of our deep neck stabiliser muscles.
+This can make it more challenging for them to perform their job of stabilisation.
+And what we know well enough now is if our body can’t access our stabiliser muscles to support the joints it will try it's best to stabilise the spine in a different way.
+This often tends to occur by the move muscles taking over to create a fake sense of support!

 Unlike our stabilisers which sit behind our trachea, our mover muscles sit on top.
-So when we start our backbend incorrectly, the bigger scalenes, sternocleidomastoid and hyoid muscles will incorrectly contract to protect you.
+So when we start our backbend which active engagement of our stabilisers, the bigger scalenes, sternocleidomastoid and hyoid muscles will tend to contract to protect us.
 Sounds helpful right?
-Unfortunately not!
-This contraction can lead to compression of the trachea in an already stretched position, which for many people can explain why the sense of panic, the breathlessness and even the sensation of choking in these positions!!
+Sometimes yes, sometimes no!
+This contraction can lead to active muscular compression of the trachea in an already stretched position, which for many people can explain why the sense of panic, the breathlessness and even the sensation of choking in these positions.

 Now it’s certainly not an instant fix if we’re experiencing these symptoms, but beginning with re-training our cervical spine engagement patterns is a good way to start working towards the end goal of breathing easier in backbends.

-Whilst backbending we want to aim to maintain engagement through our deep neck flexors through a slight chin tuck movement.
-This way, even if we are extending the remainder of our neck to look at the floor, the trachea isn't as compressed and will be able to pass a greater amount of air through it.
+Whilst backbending we want to aim to maintain engagement through our deep neck flexors.
+This way, even if we are extending our neck to it's full range of motion, the stabilisers will remain active, helping to keep the movers relaxed which is turn ensures that the trachea isn't as compressed and will be able to pass a greater amount of air through it.
 And we won't feel so puffed out!

 Yellow Flags of the Cervical Spine from backbends: